The Drugs (Neonicotinoids) Don’t Work 2

 Friday 13th June 2014

-Oxford University led scientific review of neonicotinoid science opens with a bold advertisement for the effective ability of the neonics to prevent crop yield loss.
+Oxford University-led scientific review of neonicotinoid science opens with a bold advertisement for the effective ability of the neonics to prevent crop yield loss.
 However, the evidence presented to support the statement is flaky, review papers referencing each other and finally dropping down through a PowerPoint presentation by a Bayer Crop Science employee and a bunch of inconclusive Bayer published papers.
-There is clearly something wrong with the pesticide market, Buglife believes that the sharp practice of commission based selling is a key part of the problem.
+There is clearly something wrong with the pesticide market, Buglife believes that the sharp practice of commission-based selling is a key part of the problem.

 In March I blogged about the growing evidence that neonicotinoids don’t actually work.
 A recent review of the scientific evidence by several academics coordinated by Oxford University scientists (Godfray, 2014) opens with the bold statement “Neonicotinoid insecticides are a highly effective tool to reduce crop yield losses owing to insect pests”.
-This statement seemed controversial given the evidence that I presented in my previous blog, namely that 1) a scientific review ‘Heavy Costs’ found that neonicotinoids only rarely increase the yields of treated crops its even rarer for an increase in yield to balance out the cost of the pesticide, 2) that yields of did not increase when neonicotinoids were introduced and 3) a Lincolnshire farmer’s profits increased when he stopped using neonicotinoids.
+This statement seemed controversial given the evidence that I presented in my previous blog, namely that, 1) a scientific review ‘Heavy Costs’ found that neonicotinoids only rarely increase the yields of treated crops, its even rarer for an increase in yield to balance out the cost of the pesticide, 2) that yields did not increase when neonicotinoids were introduced and 3) a Lincolnshire farmer’s profits increased when he stopped using neonicotinoids.

 It may seem counter intuitive, but there is good reason to believe that neonicotinoid pesticides provide NO significant benefit to agriculture.

 Insecticides not only kill herbivores, they also kill predatory insects.
-In the field this means that protective aspects of insecticide use may be countered by a reduction in predation levels or by creating conditions that actually foster better survival of the next generation of the herbivore species.
+In the field, this means that protective aspects of insecticide use may be countered by a reduction in predation levels or by creating conditions that actually foster better survival of the next generation of the herbivore species.

 Indeed, it has been shown that the application of insecticides makes crops more attractive to pollen beetles seeking feeding and oviposition resources and thereby insecticide use promotes a population increase in pollen beetles in the next year (Veromanna et al. 2008).
-Furthermore neonicotinoids have been shown to suppress the plant’s natural defences, leaving them exposed to attack by ballooning populations of spider mites (Szczepaniec 2013).
+Furthermore, neonicotinoids have been shown to suppress the plant’s natural defences, leaving them exposed to attack by ballooning populations of spider mites (Szczepaniec 2013).

 A review of the cost effectiveness of neonicotinoids (in Goulson 2013) examined a number of published studies comparing neonicotinoid use with IPM approaches or pyrethroids sprayed in response to herbivore levels.
 Yield benefits with neonicotinoids were rare and the usual conclusion was that IPM and responsive spray use were more cost-effective than neonicotinoid use.